Layer Management

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.

-2. Right-click the row with the required layer, and click Properties.
-The Layer Properties dialog is displayed.
+2. Right-click the row with the required layer, and select Properties.
+The Layer Properties panel is displayed.

 3. Edit the properties as required: